 'Alopecia' is a generic name encompassing all types of hair loss.
 There are many forms of hair loss and associated causes that a trained Trichologist will be able to identify and diagnose.
 However, the types most commonly seen are male/female pattern baldness, diffuse shedding, thinning, alopecia areata, cicatricial scarring and hair shaft trauma (leading to breakage).
 Many hair loss conditions are also accompanied by scalp scaling, flaking, inflammation, infection and other scalp disorders.

-Please visit our Testimonials page to see genuine feedback received from our patients.
+Please visit our Testimonials page to see more genuine feedback received from our patients.

 Pattern baldness is the most common type of hair loss and affects both men and women.
-There are several contributing factors including age, an hereditary predisposition and the presence of the hormone testosterone.
-Although this kind of hair loss can begin anytime after puberty early signs most commonly appear from the late teens onwards in men and from the late 20's in women.
+There are several contributing factors including age, a genetic predisposition and the presence of the hormone testosterone.
+Although this kind of hair loss can begin anytime after puberty early signs most commonly appear from the late teens onward in men and from the late 20's in women.

 The first signs of male pattern baldness will usually (but not exclusively) manifest as a slow recession to the temporal areas, followed by recession of the crown/vertex areas.
 The sides and back margins of the scaalp are not part of the pattern area and therefore will normally remain intact.
 Hair transplantations utilise the hairs from these areas to implant them into the part/s of the scalp affected by pattern baldness.

-There is no cure for male or female pattern baldness, although in your quest to find a solution for your hair loss you will come across thousands of product claims stating otherwise.
-There are currently only two medications licensed in the U.K for the treatment of pattern baldness.
-Following a detailed consultation a qualified trichologist can assess and advise you on the suitabilty of treatments and medication.
+There is no cure for androgenetic alopecia (pattern baldness), although in your quest to find a solution for your hair loss you will come across thousands of product claims stating otherwise.
+There are currently only two medications licensed in the U.K for the treatment of pattern baldness in men and one for women.
+Following a detailed consultation a qualified Trichologist can assess and advise you on the suitability of relevant treatments and medication.

 Some alopecias present as a patchy hair loss the most common of which is alopecia areata, whose unpredictability can be of particular distress to the sufferer.
 Loss of eyebrows and / or nail abnormalities may also occur; variants of the condition can also result in complete loss of scalp and body hair.